rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 # Database Backed RESTful Web Service
-This guide walks you through building a database backed RESTful web service with Ballerina.
+This guide walks you through building a database-backed RESTful web service with Ballerina.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an employee data management web service that performs CRUD Operations(Create, Read, Update, Delete) on MySQL database.
-The service is capable of,
+The service will have following functionalities,
 * Adding new employees to the database through HTTP POST method
 * Retrieve existing employee details from the database via HTTP GET method
-* Update existing employee in the database via HTTP PUT mehtod
+* Update existing employee in the database via HTTP PUT method
 * Delete existing employee from the database via HTTP DELETE method

 Basically, this service will deal with MySQL database and expose the data operations as a web service.
-Please refer to the following scenario diagram to understand complete end-to-end scenario.
+Please refer to the following scenario diagram to understand the complete end-to-end scenario.

 ![alt text](https://github.com/rosensilva/ballerina-samples/blob/master/bellerinaDataBackedApiSample/images/database_service_scenario.png)